katiewalkerfurniture/katiewalkerfurniture.github.io/_work/elizatable.md

 _1500mm dia x 730mm high (59” dia x 28&frac34;”) seats 8_

-In ash with a white oil finish, walnut with a clear oil finish or oak with either a white or clear oil finish.
+A round or circular dining table in ash with a white oil finish, walnut with a clear oil finish or oak with either a white or clear oil finish.

 Other finishes are available on request.